JoshuaLavarine/parade-planner/README.md

-# WHATEVERLY...
+# Parade Planner
-is a project that was intended for the developer to solidify their knowledge of React, datasets, navigating datasets, array prototypes, fetch API, object oriented programming, and working with other developers in a group setting.
+Parade Planner is a project that was intended to solidify our knowledge of React, datasets, navigating datasets, array prototypes, fetch API, object oriented programming, and working with other developers in a group setting.

-# INSTALL INSTRUCTIONS
+## INSTALL INSTRUCTIONS

 In the project directory, please run:

-#### npm start
+### npm start

 npm start will run the app in the development mode.
 Once the server is running, open http://localhost:3000 to view it in the browser.